Article last updated on: May 05, 2020

 SELECT * FROM DimCustomer WHERE FirstName = ‘Tom Cat’;

-But wait there, in the table DimCustomer the field CustomerAlternateKey has a strange number.
-It isn’t the values we have inserted in the first place.
+But hold on a second, in the table DimCustomer, the field CustomerAlternateKey has a strange number.
+They’re not the values we have inserted in the first place.
+Instead, we have the unique ID of the account generated in Dynamics 365.
+How is that possible?

-If you look closely at the trigger OnDimCustomerInsert you will notice that SELECT SCOPE_IDENTITY(); is the responsible to return the account id that will be used to update the table DimCustomer.
+If you look closely at the trigger OnDimCustomerInsert, you will notice that SELECT SCOPE_IDENTITY(); is the responsible for returning the account ID that will be used to update the table DimCustomer.
+That will be crucial to perform updates on existing accounts in Dynamics 365 when a record is changed in the table DimCustomer.

 To prove our point, update the records created by executing in SSMS the following code: